High-z galaxies with JWST and local analogues -- it is not only star formation: Data

 \subsection{Flux calibration and slit losses}

 The SMACS0723 ERO NIRSpec data have clear issues with their spectrophotometric calibration as was noted already by the first publication discussing the data~\citep{schaererFirstLookJWST2022} and has been discussed repeatedly since then.
-Several authors have therefore re-reduced the data \citep{curtiChemicalEnrichmentEarly2022,trumpPhysicalConditionsEmissionLine2022}.
-In particular \citet{curtiChemicalEnrichmentEarly2022} have re-reduced the spectra using the GTO pipeline and report more physically meaningful flux ratios.
+Several authors have therefore re-reduced the data \citep{curtiChemicalEnrichmentEarly2023,trumpPhysicalConditionsEmissionLine2023}.
+In particular \citet{curtiChemicalEnrichmentEarly2023} have re-reduced the spectra using the GTO pipeline and report more physically meaningful flux ratios.
 As that pipeline is not available outside the GTO consortium, and because the work presented here was done before the Curti et al paper appeared, I have taken a different approach, which I will show further below gives very similar results to the Curti et al re-analysis.

 However even with perfect reductions, it is clear that flux calibration of NIRSpec can present significant challenges.
 The NIRSpec slit width is only 0.2 arcsec in width and as stressed in~\citet{ferruitNearInfraredSpectrographNIRSpec2022}, this can have significant impact on slit-losses and in particular our ability to compare line fluxes across wide ranges in wavelength.
+Given this, I am using the originally reduced data but present a method to \textit{a posteriori} correct these.

 To try to correct for biases in the flux calibration and mitigate and explore the slit-loss effect, I have normalised the spectra to the NIRCam \citep{riekeOverviewJamesWebb2005,beichmanScienceOpportunitiesNearIR2012} photometry.
-The spectra were first convolved with the NIRCam filters\footnote{Taken from \url{https://jwst-docs.stsci.edu/jwst-near-infrared-camera/nircam-instrumentation/nircam-filters}}.
-Then, for each grism separately the spectrophotometric fluxes were compared to the half-light aperture flux, \texttt{aper50}, in the NIRCam catalogues provided as part of the ERO data release.
+The spectra were first convolved with the NIRCam F200W, F277W, F356W, and F444W filters\footnote{Taken from \url{https://jwst-docs.stsci.edu/jwst-near-infrared-camera/nircam-instrumentation/nircam-filters}}.
+These are then compared to the NIRCam fluxes for the sources.
+I use both the aperture corrected fluxes through a fixed 0.4\arcsec\ aperture, and total fluxes.
+Unless otherwise stated, the results below use aperture fluxes for the normalisation.
 In most cases this comparison shows a gradient with wavelength.

 I then assume that the spectrum that is lost is equal to the spectrum extracted within the slit, in other words I assume that